maboerg/Closed-chains-of-polygons/README.md

 ## More ways to create chains

 Before we present any theory let's have a look at other ways of joining the polygons.
-In figures 1 and 2 exactly two neighbouring vertices of each polygon lie in the interior of the chain.
+In figures 1 and 2 exactly `2` neighbouring vertices of each polygon lie in the interior of the chain.
 But that can be changed.
-In figure 3 we see three resp. four neighbouring vertices lying in the interior.
+In figure 3 we see `3` resp. `4` neighbouring vertices lying in the interior.

 ![figure02b](https://github.com/maboerg/Closed-chains-of-polygons/assets/88709288/57606683-d43d-4c21-98e1-f14bcf2cb531)